Cleaning exhaust systems.

 1. Clean the lever with a strong evaporating solvent.

 2. COAT the lever from a bar of SOAP.
-Must NOT be soap with those skin-softening additives; must be real old-fashioned soap.
-NO liquid soap either.
+Must NOT be soap with skin-softening additives; must be real old-fashioned soap.
+DO NOT use liquid soap.
 Rub the bar of real soap all over the outside of the lever.
-You absolutely must use old-fashioned REAL soap.

 3. Slowly heat the entire lever, as evenly as you can, until the soap turns BLACK.
 This will get you to a SAFE heat, for every aluminum alloy I know of.
 No need for special temperature indicating sticks, or other methods.